suchipi/quickjs/README.md

 - `os.{WUNTRACED,WEXITSTATUS,WTERMSIG,WSTOPSIG,WIFEXITED,WIFSIGNALED,WIFSTOPPED,WIFCONTINUED}` added, for working with `os.waitpid`.
 - `setTimeout` and `clearTimeout` are now available as globals.
 - `setInterval` and `clearInterval` are now available as globals.
-- `String.identity` is now available (no-op template tag, like the proposed [String.cooked](https://github.com/tc39/proposal-string-cooked)).
+- `String.cooked` is now available (no-op template tag, like the proposed [String.cooked](https://github.com/tc39/proposal-string-cooked)).
 - `String.dedent` is now available (template tag function, like the proposed [String.dedent](https://github.com/tc39/proposal-string-dedent)).

 ## Changes to `quickjs`: